alexhaydock/alexhaydock.github.io/_pages/about.md

 I am also a Master in Law graduate with legal interests which include digital rights, civil liberties, and the regulation of technology and the internet.

 I sometimes speak at events and meetups for people interested in digital security and privacy.
 More details about these events can be found on [this page](/events).

-In my spare time, I tinker with computers and have been [learning photography](https://photos.alexhaydock.co.uk).